 Completely eliminating stress from our lives is neither possible nor necessary.
 What’s more important is to find strategies that help us to cope when it crops up in life.
 Here are some simple tips to stop tension building in your life.

 1. Find the cause and address it

 The first step in learning to cope with excessive stress is to find out what is causing it.
-It might seem to be obvious, if it’s work or relationship based, but sometimes you have to dig deeper to find out where your anxiety is coming from.
+It might seem obvious, if it’s work or relationship based, but sometimes you have to dig deeper to find out where your anxiety is coming from.
 If you know the cause, it is important to determine whether you can change anything, or at least lessen its impact.
-Can you discuss your workload with with your employer?
-Could you re-arrange the day to fit everything in better?
+Can you discuss your workload with your employer?
+Could you rearrange the day to fit everything in better?

 There are some situations where making changes is not an option, and where it may be advisable to seek professional help.
-Your doctor is always a good first step, as she can work with you to determine the seriousness of the situation and check your general health.
+Your doctor is always a good first step, as they can work with you to determine the seriousness of the situation and check your general health.
 A doctor may refer you for more specialist help if they feel that’s needed.